Ève Landry

-Ève Landry (born June 5, 1985, in Saint-Pascal, Quebec) is an actress from Quebec.
+Ève Landry (born June 5, 1985, in Saint-Pascal, Quebec) is a Canadian actress from Quebec.
 After a time at the Ligue nationale d'improvisation, she began to appear on TV in the Ici Radio-Canada Télé show Unité 9 in the bad girl character of Jeanne Biron.

 She attended the Festival de Cannes to present the TV show at the MIPCOM.

+She received a Prix Iris nomination for Best Supporting Actress at the 25th Quebec Cinema Awards in 2023 for her performance in the film Bungalow.